Home : Capabilities : Cyber Leader Development Program

 Skill identifiers (SI) are a component of the Army’s officer classification system.
 Specifically, these two-character codes are used to identify a skill required for a specific position in requirements and authorization documents.
 SIs identify specialized occupational areas that are not normally related to one particular branch, but may require significant education, training, or experience.
 Successful completion of the CLDP program will award an officer with the C1 skill identify for the remainder of their career.

-Full information on the Army’s skill identify system is available in DA PAM 611-21
+Full information on the Army’s skill identify system is available in DA PAM 611-21 and Officer Skill Identifiers.

 REQUIREMENTS